Choosing the right prizes for a marketing competition

 Cyrillus data enrichment

-This enabled Cyrillus to personalise its offers and optimise its communication.
-By better understanding the needs of young mothers, Cyrillus was able to tailor its marketing in a targeted way, thereby increasing its conversion rate.
+This campaign enabled Cyrillus to personalise its offers and optimise its communication with its target clientele.
+By better understanding the specific needs of young mothers, Cyrillus was able to tailor its marketing in a more targeted way, thereby increasing its conversion rate significantly.

 Floa Bank’s enriched form: the power of brand awareness and personalisation